J2Ski New Zealand J2Ski logo

 Snow unlikely

-Clear spells first, cloudy then fair, cloudy later.
+Clear spells first, light rain then rain, light rain later.

 This Snow Forecast for Coronet Peak, New Zealand gives the predicted Snowfall and Freezing Levels for the next week.